-Nonproductive vomiting leading to gastric dilatation-volvulus is more common in larger breeds of dogs than the smaller breeds.
+Nonproductive vomiting and gastric dilatation-volvulus is more common in larger breeds of dogs than the smaller breeds.
 During an episode of bloat, or gastric dilatation, a bulge behind the rib cage forms full of gas.
-When the bloated stomach twists upon itself, it causes a volvulus which blocks the entrance and exit of the stomach.
+When the bloated stomach twists upon itself, it causes a volvulus which blocks the entrance and exit of fluid and ingest from the stomach.
 During the initial stages, your dog will attempt to vomit unsuccessfully.

 With the pronounced swelling of the abdomen, your dog will rapidly progress into shock.
 You must get immediate veterinary assistance if your dog is to survive.
 Nonproductive vomiting, sometimes described as retching, is the hallmark signature of bloat and gastric dilatation-volvulus (torsion).

 An emergency situation when your dog’s stomach becomes bloated and twists upon itself, with your dog unable to clear it by vomiting, is described as nonproductive vomiting due to gastric dilatation-volvulus.

 Breeds more commonly affected include those with a large deep chest such as the Great Dane, German Shepherd, Doberman Pinscher and the Akita, although all dogs can be affected by non-productive vomiting.
 Additional signs include:

 - Vomiting or gagging which leads to frequent and repeated non-productive retching

 - Gulping of air

 - Abdominal pain